 The dominant theoretical interpretation of the enhanced CM performance is that it arises due to various forms of long-term learning.
-Within the context of pure memory-search tasks, Nosofsky et al. (2014b) and Cao et al. (201X) have argued that observers learn long-term item-response mappings between items and their assigned responses: Because one set of items always serve as targets, and a separate set always serves as foils, observers can learn to attach old and new responses to the items in each set in order to perform the task, thereby bypassing the need to engage in a capacity-limited STM search of the present study list.
-Indeed, the process of long-term item-response learning has been posited to be among the major routes to achieving automaticity in wide varieties of cognitive tasks (e.g., Logan, 1988).
+Within the context of pure memory-search tasks, Nosofsky et al. (2014b) and Cao et al. (2018) have argued that observers learn long-term item-response mappings between items and their assigned responses: Because one set of items always serve as targets, and a separate set always serves as foils, observers can learn to attach old and new responses to the items in each set in order to perform the task, thereby bypassing the need to engage in a capacity-limited STM search of the present study list.
+Indeed, the process of long-term item-response learning has been posited to be among the major routes to achieving automaticity in wide varieties of cognitive tasks (not just by Shiffrin & Schneider, but by many others; e.g., Logan, 1988).
 We emphasize here that the process of “item-response learning” is conceptually distinct from that of “familiarity”: the latter is influenced solely by the frequency and recency with which an individual item is experienced, whereas the former depends on the extent to which items are consistently mapped to particular responses.

-Although Nosofsky et al. (2014b) and Cao et al. (201X) attributed the CM advantage to item-response learning, a careful analysis reveals that it can also be broadly explained in terms of simple familiarity-based processes and by the fact that participants can adopt different familiarity-based decision criteria across VM and CM tasks.
+Although Nosofsky et al. (2014b) and Cao et al. (2018) attributed the CM advantage to item-response learning, a careful analysis reveals that it can also be broadly explained in terms of simple familiarity-based processes and by the fact that participants can adopt different familiarity-based decision criteria across VM and CM tasks.
 In general there are two sources of familiarity in these paradigms: Short-term familiarity caused by an item’s appearance on the list just studied, and long-term familiarity caused by an item’s appearance on prior lists in the experiment.
 The short-term familiarity can be used to perform the task, since it differs for targets and foils.
 In VM, long-term familiarity is high and equal for targets and foils, because both have been experienced numerous times in lists presented on previous trials of the experiment.
 Thus to the extent that long-term familiarity adds to short-term familiarity, it acts to add noise and degrade VM performance.
 By contrast, in CM, long-term familiarity is high for targets, but tends to be low for foils: It is high for targets because they occur with high frequency on study lists presented throughout the experiment; it is low for foils because these items are never presented on the previous study lists.
 Thus in CM long-term familiarity can help performance, adding extra evidence to short-term familiarity that will aid in discriminating targets from foils.
 Additional evidence bearing on the role of familiarity-based processing is provided by short-term probe recognition tasks that use “all-new” (AN) items (Nosofsky et al., 2014a,b; in press): These items appear on study lists at most once throughout the experiment.
 As opposed to CM and VM, AN items are unfamiliar on the basis of prior trials.
 Short-term probe recognition performance for AN is typically intermediate between CM and VM, a result consistent with predictions from familiarity-based models: AN should perform better than VM, because there is no substantial noise contributed by long-term familiarity; but worse than CM because the extra discrimination from long-term familiarity that helps CM is missing in AN.
+Of course item-response learning is also impossible for AN items, another factor that could reduce AN performance relative to CM.
+This issue will be one of those explored in the present research.